sanger/traction-service/dpl-433-4-todo.md

 # Todo

+Run create/ update response
+- include run info
+- anything else?

 Allow Well update:
 - add wells (DONE)
 - remove wells (DONE)
 - update wells (DONE)
 - add pools to well (DONE)
 - remove pools from well (DONE)

-Run read:
-- include well data
+- add well validation to factory?

-Remove unused CRUD operations

-Possibly remove `pacbio_well_libraries`
+- when only sending some of the well attributes, does it delete all the others?

 ## Tests